Mugen Senshi Valis

 This is going to sound really strange but I love the Valis games despite the fact they are solid titles at best.
 The series has had its ups and downs over the years but I have always had a soft spot for them along with most of publisher Renovation’s titles.
 Their use of extended cut scenes was the coolest thing in the world when I was a teenager and seemed like the next step over the likes of Ninja Gaiden.
 While I was familiar with the Genesis remake it would be many years before its PC Engine CD counterpart would grace my hands.
 Even though Mugen Senshi Valis is the better of the two versions it is still okay at best.

 In terms of gameplay this remake is closer to the second installment with a heavier emphasis on combat than platforming.
 To accompany this change the weapons system has seen an upgrade.
-All weapons can be upgraded three times and there are a number of new weapons such as the arrow shot and wideshot.
+All weapons can upgrade three times and there are a number of new weapons such as the arrow shot and wideshot.
 With each boss defeated you earn a magic spell and some like the fire ring are nearly game breaking.
 The tight controls and better weapon “system” (trust me just reading about the original will make you angry) make an already simple game that much easier.

 In Closing